cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

   the point is not the point at infinity.
 (As noted in the specification, validation of the point order is not required since the cofactor is 1.)
   If any of these checks fail, deserialization returns an error.
+- SerializeElementAsSharedSecret(A): Implemented by encoding the X coordinate of the elliptic curve point corresponding to A to a little-endian 48-byte string.
 - SerializeScalar(s): Implemented using the Field-Element-to-Octet-String
   conversion according to {{SEC1}}.
 - DeserializeScalar(buf): Implemented by attempting to deserialize a Scalar from a 48-byte string using Octet-String-to-Field-Element from
   {{SEC1}}.
 This function can fail if the input does not represent a Scalar in the range \[0, `G.Order()` - 1\].
+- ScalarFromBytes(buf): Implemented by converting `buf` to an integer using OS2IP, and then reducing the resulting integer modulo the group order.

 The rest of this section specifies the key generation, encapsulation, and decapsulation procedures for this hybrid KEM.